 When buying a mattress for an antique bed, it’s essential to consider the bed’s size and unique features to find a mattress that complements its style and enhances its comfort.

-An antique bed can be a unique and charming addition to your bed room or guest room.
-However, finding a mattress to fit your heirloom can pose some unique challenges.
+An antique bed can be a unique and charming addition to your room or guest room.
+However, finding a mattress to fit your heirloom can pose unique challenges.

 Always measure your antique bed before shopping for a mattress

 Measuring your bed is the first step to finding the perfect mattress.
 Before industrialization, beds were made to order by artisans and independent manufacturers who did not need to meet any standard size.
-Furniture makers in the United States did not begin to standardize bed sizes until the late 1800s.
+Furniture makers in the United States standardized bed sizes in the late 1800s.

-It is important to measure the sleeping area of your bed even if it is marked as a standard size.
-Prior to the invention of box springs in the 1910s, mattresses were placed on top of rope, a sheet of wood, or wooden slats connecting each side of the bed, similar to the modern platform style bed.
-In order to accommodate box springs, manufacturers widened the distance between the headboard, footboard, and sides to allow the box to drop down and rest inside on the slats.
-Widths before the 1910s were measured to the outer edges of the bed rails, and measured to the inside edge of the bed rails since the 1910s which can result in slight variations.
+It is important to measure the sleeping area of your bed, even if it is marked as a standard size.
+Prior to the invention of box springs in the 1910s, mattresses were placed on top of the rope, a sheet of wood, or wooden slats connecting each side of the bed, similar to the modern platform-style bed.
+To accommodate box springs, manufacturers widened the distance between the headboard, footboard, and sides to allow the box to drop down and rest inside on the slats.
+Widths before the 1910s were measured to the outer edges of the bed rails and measured to the inside edge of the bed rails since the 1910s, which can result in slight variations.